ManavNakai/World-Capital-Quiz/README.md

      ```

    4.3. **Import the `countries.csv` file**:
-   - Import the `countries.csv` file into the `countries` table.
-In PG Admin, go to the `countries` table, right-click and select `Import/Export`, then follow the instructions to import the CSV file.
+   - Import the `countries.csv` file into the `capitals` table.
+In PG Admin, go to the `capitals` table, right-click and select `Import/Export`, then follow the instructions to import the CSV file.

 5. Create a `.env` file in the project root and add your PostgreSQL database connection details:
    ```plaintext